Semantic Wave Functions: Exploring Meaning in Large Language Models Through Quantum Formalism: Semantic Dynamics: A Path Integral Approach

 This choice simplifies calculations and has a physical interpretation in our context, as we will discuss later.
 To implement the Coulomb gauge, we use the Faddeev-Popov procedure.
 We can define number "1",

-where $\partial_i^2$ is the Laplacian in $N$ dimensions and $\alpha$ is some function.
+where $\partial_i^2$ is the Laplacian in $N$ dimensions, $\delta$ is a delta function and $\alpha$ is some function.
 Then, we insert this into the path integral.
 We also introduce a Lagrange multiplier field $\lambda$ to enforce the gauge condition.
 After integrating out the Lagrange multiplier, we have a generating functional,

 where the action is

 The determinant $\det(-\partial_i^2)$ is a number and can be absorbed into the path integral.